Chuong06101997/Unit-Economics/README.md

 Total:`1.7427548038913647`

 >The LTV/CAC ratio is approximately 1.74, indicating that for every $1 spent on acquiring a customer, the business earns about $1.74 in customer lifetime value.
 This suggests moderate profitability, but there may be room to improve marketing efficiency or increase customer value.

+# IV.
+CONCLUSION:

+>The business generates an average of $2,115.65 from each customer over their lifecycle while spending $1,213.97 to acquire them, resulting in a moderate LTV/CAC ratio of 1.74.
+>While this indicates a positive return, it suggests there is room for improvement—either by reducing acquisition costs or increasing customer value.
+>The high gross margin (75.6%) shows healthy profitability after production costs, which supports further investment in customer acquisition if optimized.
+>What Problem Was Solved?
+>We quantified the balance between customer acquisition cost and customer value, helping the business make data-driven decisions on whether current marketing and retention strategies are financially sustainable >and profitable in the long term.